OBA for IQNM is a PR Pathway for Internationally Qualified Nurses and Midwives

 - Skilled Nominated Subclass 191 (click here to learn more).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation to help you find the best visa.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you find the best visa.
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa